Getting around Dublin without a car is easy once you take 50 seconds to understand the different modes of transport along with how they work.

 - Dublin bikes: Easy to rent and ride around the city

-So, public transportation in Dublin can be confusing, and there’s some things to get your head around before you look at each method of getting around Dublin.
+So, public transportation in Dublin can be confusing, and there are a few things to get your head around before you look at each method of getting around Dublin.

 1. You can’t tap contactless to pay

-There are cards for getting around Dublin that are both convenient and excellent value:
+There are cards for Dublin public transport that are both convenient and excellent value:

-- DoDublin Card: A €49 travel card covers 48 hours on the hop-on/hop-off bus and 72 hours of public transport
+- DoDublin Card: A €49 pass that includes 48 hours on the hop-on/hop-off bus and 72 hours of public transport.
+It also covers Dublin Bus routes to/from the airport

 The best way to get around Dublin in you’re not familiar with the lay-of-the-land is to use the Transport for Ireland Journey Planner app or website.
 Similar to Google Maps, you enter your start and end point and it’ll provide you with all the info you need.